 On the other hand, some dogs with cancer are losing weight rapidly (cachexia), or not able to eat.
 These dogs might need more food than you would expect to regain their weight.

-You can’t rely on cups and ounces as a way to feed.
-You need to rely on your senses and cold hard data from your veterinarian.
+But without the cups and ounces listed on a chart … how do you know how much to feed your dog?
+You must rely on your senses and cold hard data from your veterinarian.

 Discernment is key, and your eyes and hands will help you every day when discerning how much to feed your dog.